-Learn practices based in whole brain learning techniques of ancient Himalayn Yoga.
+Learn practices based in whole brain learning techniques of ancient Himalayan Yoga.
 Vinyasa Krama is slow, conscious and contemplative, based in Patanjali's Ashtanga Yoga.
-It is the original yogasana of the Nath Yogis that integrates pranayama into the asana practice.
+This Nath practice is the original yogasana that integrates pranayama into the asana practice.

 Move into Stillness and Silence with Breath